gbv/login-server/README.md

 npm run indexes
 ```

+### Docker
+login-server is also available via Docker.
+Please refer to the documentation at https://hub.docker.com/repository/docker/coliconc/login-server for more details.

 ### Configuration

 If running the server behind a reverse proxy, make sure to include the  `X-Forwarded-Proto` header, allow all HTTP methods, and enable WebSocket proxying.